jtarrio/pascual/manual/chapter2.md

 If you want to learn how to write programs in the Pascal language using the Pascual compiler, this chapter is for you.

-It doesn't matter whether you don't know how to program or you already know how to program in other languages; this chapter has everything you need to know to get started.
+It doesn't matter whether you are new to programming or an expert in other languages; this chapter has everything you need to know to get started.

 This chapter is not a complete Pascal course; it leaves many things unsaid.
 Read the following chapters to learn the language in depth.

 ## A little history of Pascal

 Pascal is a programming language that was released in 1970 by Niklaus Wirth.
-It was built upon the ALGOL-60 language and was designed to encourage good programming practices through structured programming and data structures.
+He built it upon the ALGOL-60 language and designed it to encourage good programming practices through structured programming and data structures.

-It was modestly successful until Borland released Turbo Pascal, an affordable Pascal compiler for home computers that was extremely fast and came with an IDE.
-Its popularity grew as Borland released newer and bigger versions; many of the games and applications people ran on their computers in the early 90s were written in Turbo Pascal and Borland Pascal.
+Pascal was modestly successful until Borland released Turbo Pascal, an affordable Pascal compiler for home computers that was extremely fast and came with an Integrated Development Environment (IDE).
+Its popularity grew as Borland released newer and more powerful versions; the authors of many games and applications from the early 90s chose Turbo Pascal and Borland Pascal to write them.
 In 1995, Borland released Delphi, the dialect of Pascal most people are familiar with nowadays.

 As for Niklaus Wirth, Pascal wasn't his first or last language.
-Before Pascal, he developed Euler, PL360, and ALGOL W; after Pascal, he worked on Modula and Modula-2.
-In 1984 he won the Turing Award (the highest distinction in computer science), but he didn't stop there and went on to develop the Oberon family of languages and operating systems.
+Before Pascal, he had developed Euler, PL360, and ALGOL W; after Pascal, he worked on Modula and Modula-2.
+In 1984, he won the Turing Award (the highest distinction in computer science), but he didn't stop there and went on to develop the Oberon family of languages and operating systems.

 ## Pascal and Pascual